sifteo/thundercracker/docs/doxygen/src/scripting.md

 Given a volume's block code, return its payload data as a string.

-### Filesystem():simulatedSectorEraseCounts()
+### Filesystem():simulatedBlockEraseCounts()

-Return an array of simulated erase counts for every sector in the Base's flash memory.
+Return an array of simulated erase counts for every 64K block in the Base's flash memory.
 This data is tracked by Siftulator's simulation engine itself.

 This can be used to measure how much flash wear and tear is being caused by a particular test.